tendermint/tendermint/docs/rfc/rfc-025-support-app-side-mempool.md

 this `sender` field is of marginal benefit.
 Additionally, applications require much more expressive validity conditions than just `sender` uniqueness.

+#### Adding additional semantics to the mempool

+The Tendermint mempool is relied upon by every ABCI application.
+Changing its code to incorporate new features or update its behavior affects all of Tendermint's downstream consumers.
+New applications frequently need ways of sorting pending transactions and imposing transaction validity conditions.
+This data structure cannot change quickly to meet the shifting needs of new consumers while also maintaining a stable API for the applications that are already successfully running on top of Tendermint.
+New strategies for sorting and validating pending transactions would be best implemented outside of Tendermint, where creating new semantics does not risk disrupting the existing users.

 ### Tendermint's scope of responsibility

 #### What should Tendermint be responsible for?